 It is important to eat healthily before, during and after pregnancy.
 Pregnancy and breastfeeding creates extra demands for certain nutrients, including iron, calcium, iodine and many vitamins.
 Make sure your diet is varied and includes adequate amounts of the following: vegetables, breads and cereals, dairy foods for calcium, lean meats, chicken and fish for iron, fruit.

 Folic acid supplements prevent serious birth defects.
-Women should take one tablet of folic acid 0.5mg for a minimum of one month before falling pregnant, and for the first three months of pregnancy.
+Women should take one tablet of folic acid 0.5mg for a minimum of one month (ideally three months) before falling pregnant, and for the first three months of pregnancy.
 Folic acid reduces the risk of having a baby with a neural tube defect such as spina bifida.
 If you have diabetes, are taking anti-epileptic medication or have a family history of neural tube defects, you may be at a higher risk and should discuss this with your doctor.

 Iodine is essential for the production of thyroid hormones.
 These hormones are vital for the development of the brain and nervous system of the fetus, and in babies and young children.
 Evidence shows that many Australian women do not get enough iodine from food alone.
 Women should take 150 micrograms of iodine daily if they are planning a pregnancy, are pregnant or breastfeeding.
 Women who have thyroid problems should talk to their doctor prior to taking a supplement.